Skip to Content

 Funding

-Teaching and Learning Services and the faculty supervisor will equally fund student interns for up to 150 hours of work at minimum wage.
+For the summer 2026 call, Teaching and Learning Services will fully fund successful applications from FASS, FPGA and Sprott if the faculty member does not have research funding.
+Funding for successful applications from FED and the Faculty of Science will be split between Teaching and Learning Services and the faculty supervisor for up to 150 hours of work at minimum wage.
 Faculty supervisors must ensure availability of appropriate funds to cover their portion of student wages.
 Administration of payment to the intern will be completed by the Future Learning Lab and Research Accounting.

 At the time of application, supervisors will need to identify start date, end date, total hours and approximate hours per week, and the research fund from which their portion of the wages should be drawn.
 The work must be completed within the term defined on the application.